 In Earth Science, the Big Bang Theory as an explanation of how the universe was formed is the primary focus.

-Life Sciences 11, formerly Biology 11, has three main areas of focus.
+Life Sciences 11, formerly Biology 11, has three primary areas of focus.

 Characteristics of living things, which will focus on: differences in cell structure between eukaryotic and prokaryotic cells, sexual and asexual reproduction, cellular reproduction and photosynthesis, and basic structures of viruses and how they affect organisms will be studied.